 using multiple speedlights with high-speed flash sync

 This photo of Angelique, our model, was taken at 1/8000 @ f2 @ 100 ISO.
 Yes, an eight-thousand-th of a second.
-I wanted to use the unique look that an ultra-wide lens gives at wide apertures.
-(Click on the photo for a larger image).
-However, the shallow depth-of-field necessitated a very high shutter speed.
-So we were working in high-speed flash sync (HSS) territory here.
+The accompanying wide aperture (with an ultra-wide angle lens), gives a unique look to the image.
+The shallow depth-of-field and high shutter speed are mutually dependent effects in shooting in bright light.
+Working with a fast shutter speed, brought us into high-speed flash sync (HSS) territory.

 Do keep in mind that this shoot was more of a technical exercise to work through the settings and see how the flash behaves Read more inside...